National Capital Region joint forum held to recognize CBRNE troops around world

-(From the left) Maj.
-Gen. Daryl O. Hood, Lt.
-Gen. Brain C. Cavanaugh, Pfc.
-Vinny Yang and Command Sgt.
-Maj.
-Dave Silva prepare to cut the cake at the National Capital Region Joint Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Forum in Cockeysville, Maryland, June 28.
+Headquartered on Aberdeen Proving Ground, Maryland, in Northeast Maryland’s science, technology and security corridor, the 20th CBRNE Command is home to 75 percent of the active-duty U.S. Army’s CBRN specialists and EOD technicians, as well as the 1st Area Medical Laboratory, CBRNE Analytical and Remediation Activity, five Weapons of Mass Destruction Coordination Teams and three Nuclear Disablement Teams.

+From 19 bases in 16 states, Soldiers and Army civilians from 20th CBRNE Command take on CBRNE threats that imperil lives and impede missions.

 The forum highlighted the past, present and future contributions of the joint personnel who confront and defeat CBRNE hazards in support of U.S. military operations around the world and civil authorities across the nation.
-U.S. Army photo by Marshall R. Mason.
+The event coincided with the 106th anniversary month of the U.S. Army Chemical Corps.

+The U.S. Army Chemical Corps was established during World War I when chemical weapons were first used in Europe during trench warfare.

+Since chemical weapons were banned by the international community, CBRN specialists, who are also called Dragon Soldiers, have focused on safeguarding and enabling maneuver forces to operate in a CBRN-contested environment.

 |Date Taken: